tewarid/dotnet-tools/README.md

 Simulate a Bluetooth serial listener/server on Windows.
 It is built with [32feet.NET](https://www.nuget.org/packages/32feet.NET), a .NET library layered over Windows Bluetooth socket API.

+## Encoding Tool

+Convert data or text to or from various formats such as Base64, and encoded HTML, XML, or URL.

 ## Firewall Tool

 Add/remove exceptions to/from Windows Firewall.
 With contributions from Bruno Silveira.